santipalacios2002/keptn-in-a-box/README.md

      >  *{your-domain}/e/{your-environment-id}*
      > for managed or
      > {your-environment-id}.live.dynatrace.com
-     > for SaaS
+     > for SaaS.
-     > you can also use
+     > You can also use
      > {your-environment-id}.sprint.dynatracelabs.com
-     > or dev tenant if inclined.
+     > or a dev tenant if inclined.

 ## Create Tokens